google/clusterfuzzlite/docs/running-clusterfuzzlite/github_actions.md

 ![github-actions-coverage-report]

 ## Downloading artifacts
+When the fuzzer crashes the input file that causes the crash is uploaded as an artifact.

-To download an artifact from the ClusterFuzzLite run, do the following steps:
+To download the artifact, do the following steps:
 - Click on the summary from the run, as illustrated in the screenshot below:

 ![github-actions-summary]